lululxvi/deepxde/docs/demos/function/dataset.rst

     fname_train = "../dataset/dataset.train"
     fname_test = "../dataset/dataset.test"

-The variables fname_train and fname_test are used to to import the dataset and recall the dataset later in the code.
+The variables fname_train and fname_test are used to import the dataset and recall the dataset later in the code.

 The next step is to define both fname_train and fname_test and standardize it in an appropriate form